-- Prep: I recommend to grate zucchini on smaller shredding side of grater.
-Also bread bakes better in metal pan than glass or ceramic.
+Prep: I recommend grating zucchini on the smaller shredding side of grater.
+Also, zucchini bread made with almond flour bakes better in a metal pan than glass or ceramic.
 Line with parchment paper and spray with cooking spray.

-- Almond flour brand: I use Kirkland blanched almond flour in all my almond flour recipes.
+- Almond flour brand: I use Kirkland blanched almond flour in all my almond flour bread recipes.

 - Frozen almond flour: If you use previously frozen almond flour, it might add extra moisture and make bread fall in the middle.

 - Type of pan: Metal loaf pan cooks bread better and faster than ceramic or glass.
-Further, darker pan will cook bread a bit faster than light in colour pan.
+Further, darker pan will cook bread a bit faster than light in color pan.

-- Frozen zucchini: If you want to use frozen shredded zucchini, I would thaw it not completely and give just a gentle squeeze.
+- Frozen zucchini: If you want to use frozen grated zucchini, I would not thaw it completely and give just a gentle squeeze.

 Almond Flour Zucchini Bread

 - 1 tsp baking powder

 - 1 tsp pure vanilla extract